 V Thein wrote in to ask:

-If a leasehold flat is not connected to the incoming earth, who is responsible for connecting it, the landlord or leaseholder?
+If a leasehold flat is not connected to the incoming earth, who is responsible for connecting it: the landlord or the leaseholder?

 This is not as straightforward a question as it might appear, because it depends to an extent on what sort of earth connection is possible.
 This in turn depends on where the property is, and how the mains supply reaches it.

 There are three types of earth connection commonly in use for domestic installations in the UK: